MhussainD4772/PTAF/ReadMe.md

 ## Project Structure

-The **FNB PTAF** project follows a well-organized directory structure that separates test logic from configuration and reports.
+The **PTAF** project follows a well-organized directory structure that separates test logic from configuration and reports.
 Here’s a breakdown of the structure:

 ```plaintext
 FNB-PTAF/